vinny-palumbo/EdgeAI-CursorController/README.md

 ## Documentation

 The command line arguments are as follow:
-- i: Path to video file or "CAM" for webcam
+- i: Path to video file or "CAM" for webcam (required)
+- m: Path to models folder ("models/intel" by default)
 - d: Target device to infer on: CPU, GPU, FPGA or MYRIAD (CPU by default)
 - p: Precision of the Intermediate Representation models (FP32 by default)
 - pt: Probability threshold for face detections filtering (0.5 by default)
+- o: Whether to generate an annotated output video or not (False by default)

-For example, you could run: ```python src/main.py -i "CAM" -d GPU -p FP16 -pt 0.8```
+For example, you could run: ```python src/main.py -i "CAM" -m "models/test" -d GPU -p FP16 -pt 0.8 -o True```

 ## Benchmarks